I help SaaS teams fix slow, unreliable APIs without rewriting everything.

 15+

-years solving messy software problems
+years solving hard software problems

 50K+

-developers reached through articles and technical education
+developers reached through writing and education

 30+